David Basler ParadigmLast changed 9/12 10:15A CDT

 SPEED.
 If you are clear, I will be able to flow you.
 However, though speaking quickly has become a community norm in policy debate, debate is still fundamentally about the quality of your oral advocacy and communication.
 I think it is my job as a judge to say who was winning when time expired.
 This means I will rarely call for cards unless there is a disagreement over what the card says or I don't know how else to decide the debate.
 As Big from Gonzaga says in his paradigm- "Making a decision after re-reading read evidence in a debate distances judges from the performance of the speech and increases the likelihood of interpretive hubris.
 I don’t think either of those things are desirable characteristics of a decision."

 THEORY.
-I am often fine with multiple conditional arguments, 50 state fiat, etc. I am also frequently not fine with it.
+I am sometimes fine with multiple conditional arguments, 50 state fiat, etc. I am sometimes not fine with it.
 Win offense to win your theory argument.
 Recall that it is harder for me to flow 8 points of theory than two pieces of tagged evidence and please slow down.Strategic use of theory is smart because it almost always takes more time to answer the argument than it does to make it, however, this also means I am going to cut the other team some slack in making their answers and evidence of actual in-round abuse is the easiest way to get me to vote on theory.

 "Gretchen, I'm sorry I laughed at you that time you got diarrhea at Barnes & Nobles." - Karen Smith, Mean Girls, 2004